sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 Here is our lowly, plain text `README` file.
 There are no requirements for what should go into the `README` file.
-But more and more we see developers stuffing their POD into them as GitHub has rose to prominence and made `README` files useful again.
+But more and more we see developers stuffing their POD into them as GitHub has risen to prominence and made `README` files useful again.
 So, we have done the same.
 It's certainly better than the other useless information you usually find in them.